 Project to proceed.
 Ensure work is performed in an environmentally responsible manner during construction phase. - The Project is currently in the Application Development and Review phase.
-Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. ● - Review of the reference concept with the Design-Builder and identification of alternative design and construction options are ongoing. - Additional geotechnical investigations are underway. - Topographic and utility surveys are progressing.
-Labour Model Implement the Project Labour Agreement (PLA) labour approach. ● - The Project will be constructed under a Project Labour Agreement. - The Project Team and the Design-Builder have engaged with Construction Labour Relations Association of BC (CLRA) to ensure the implementation of the labour model for sections of the onshore test work, sheet piling and pump test that are covered by the FRTP advance work PLA.
+Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. ● - Review of early-design packages with on-going coordination on design and construction options. - Additional geotechnical investigations are underway. - Topographic and utility surveys are progressing.
+Labour Model Implement the Project Labour Agreement (PLA) labour approach. ● - The Project will be constructed under a Project Labour Agreement (PLA). - The Advance Work Project Labour Agreement is being implemented for sections of the onshore test work, sheet piling and pump test. - Ratified a Project Labour Agreement in December for the construction of the Fraser River Tunnel Project.
 Partners/Stakeholders First Nations Continue to build and maintain positive and collaborative working relationships with First Nations. ● - The Project engages with 17 participating First Nations as part of the Environmental Assessment (EA). - The Project engages with eight additional First Nations based on their engagement preferences.
-Third Parties Continue to build and maintain positive relationships with Project partners and other third parties. ● - Regular meetings with the City of Richmond, City of Delta and Metro Vancouver on Project activities are ongoing. - Preparing for, and hosting, design workshops with stakeholders and local residents. - Discussions with City of Richmond and City of Delta regarding development of municipal agreements are ongoing. - Engagement with BC Hydro and CN Rail is ongoing.
-Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. ● - Prepared public communications to support the geotechnical investigations, including public notices, and stakeholder updates. - Responded to public inquiries via email and at the community office.
+Third Parties Continue to build and maintain positive relationships with Project partners and other third parties. ● - Regular meetings with the City of Richmond, City of Delta and Metro Vancouver on Project activities are ongoing. - Discussions with City of Richmond and City of Delta regarding development of municipal agreements are ongoing. - Engagement with BC Hydro and CN Rail is ongoing.
+Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. ● - Prepared public communications to support the geotechnical investigations, including public notices, and stakeholder updates. - Preparing and hosting design workshops with stakeholders and local residents. - Responded to public inquiries via email and at the community office.